Dipesh20/task-manager-api/README.md

 # task-manager-api
-Simple Task Manager API helps to store and retrieve tasks
+Task Manager API that helps to store and retrieve tasks